HumanFace/FSM-Regexp-prolog/README.md

 ### Copyright
 You may use and edit the code or any of its parts for non-commercial uses.
 You must, however, state that this is not your own code, i.e., using this code alone to obtain a credit at your university is not allowed.

+### Credit
+The algorithms used in this project were inspired by those taught by [Mgr.
+Marta Vomlelová PhD.](http://ktiml.mff.cuni.cz/~marta/).
+This project was supervised by [Mgr.
+Václav Končický](https://kam.mff.cuni.cz/~koncicky/).
+The course was lead by [doc.
+RNDr.
+Tomáš Dvořák, CSc.](https://ksvi.mff.cuni.cz/~dvorak/home.html).

 ### Specification
 This project written in [Prolog language](https://en.wikipedia.org/wiki/Prolog) demonstrates the conversion from [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) to [regular expression](https://en.wikipedia.org/wiki/Regular_expression) and vice versa.